ExitValue.ai

 Aerospace and Defense Electronics Premium

 The single biggest spread in electronics valuations comes from end-market.
-Aerospace and defense electronics — particularly anything with AS9100 certification, ITAR registration, or trusted-foundry qualification — trade at 1.5-2x EBITDA premium to commercial-grade equivalents.
-A $4M EBITDA defense electronics business will routinely clear 9-11x EBITDA, while the same shop doing commercial work might get 6-7x.
+Aerospace and defense electronics, particularly anything with AS9100 certification, ITAR registration, or trusted-foundry qualification, trade at platform-tier earnings multiples premium to commercial-grade equivalents.
+A $4M EBITDA defense electronics business will routinely clear platform-tier earnings multiples, while the same shop doing commercial work might get 6-7x.

 What Decreases Electronics Value

 Consumer electronics commoditization is the most aggressive discount.
-Businesses making generic consumer-grade boards or assemblies compete directly with offshore manufacturing on cost, and multiples reflect that — typically 3-5x EBITDA with limited buyer interest beyond opportunistic strategics.
+Businesses making generic consumer-grade boards or assemblies compete directly with offshore manufacturing on cost, and multiples reflect that, typically platform-tier earnings multiples with limited buyer interest beyond opportunistic strategics.

 Component obsolescence risk matters.
 Buyers ask about the bill of materials exposure to single-source semiconductors and life-cycle issues.
 A business built around a soon-to-be-EOL chip family carries embedded re-engineering cost the buyer will price into the deal.